 When public record may be destroyed. - A public record may not be destroyed until its reproduction in film has been approved, copies of such reproduction have been made and filed and unless the original has been a public record for at least five years or has been audited by the state comptroller's (now state auditor's) office.
-1947 Op.
-Att'y Gen. No. 47-5092.
+1947-48 Op.
+Att'v Gen. No. 5092.